This site is intended for US healthcare professionals.

 VIEW TRIAL OVERVIEW

-*EASI-75 is defined as the achievement of at least 75% improvement in EASI score from baseline.2
+*EASI-75 is defined as the achievement of at least 75% improvement in EASI score from baseline.
+In TRuE-AD1/2, EASI-75 was a key secondary endpoint.2

 BID, twice daily; EASI, Eczema Area and Severity Index.